 TR Associates aims to generate new methodologies and technologies to approach rural and peri-urban territories weakness and strengths in Malta by a “model of social farming” and follow the entire short food supply chain for the sustainable eco-production.
-The main ingredients of functional food (spices and medical herbs) will be produced in a land of Birkirkara which combine an used water recycling, rain water harvesting and already installed (but need to renovate) irrigation system.
-Circular Rural Living Lab Malta will be setting up in St Julians supporting all aspects of the open innovation based business ecosystem.
+The main ingredients of functional food (spices and medical herbs) produces in a land of Birkirkara which combines an used water recycling, rain water harvesting and already installed (but need to renovate) irrigation system.
+Circular Rural Living Lab Malta is setting up in St Julians supporting all aspects of the open innovation based business ecosystem.
 The involvement of each key stakeholders (religious and social care organisations, farmers, nutritionists, customers, logistic companies, wholesalers, reform food shops, innovative AgroTech SMEs, startups etc.) is crucial to take a part in the new rural circular economy platform.

 The Brittany Chambers of Agriculture (CRAB) – France